nattsp/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 The number of steps varies throughout the day.
-To get a feel for how many steps are taken at different times through the day we are going to take a look at the averge number of steps at each time period.
+To get a feel for how many steps are taken at different times through the day we are going to take a look at the average number of steps at each time period.

 ```r